stefl/layer-js-sampleapps/README.md

 Layer Staging Application IDs can be found in your [Developer Dashboard](https://developer.layer.com/projects/keys).

 > In real application this should be replaced with your own authentication mechanism and manage your own user identities.

+## Mime Types

+These samples come with two mime types: `text/plain` which is any normal message you send, and `text/quote` which is any Message you send that starts with `> `.

 ## Sample Users